-Tanzania is one of Africa's most popular safari and trekking destinations.
-Many like to end their mainland holiday on one of the country's islands.
-Today's blog presents the 5 most beautiful islands to visit in Tanzania – oases of relaxation with overnight accommodation.
+Tanzania is one of Africa’s most popular safari and trekking destinations.
+Many people like to relax on one of the country's islands after a holiday on the mainland.
+In today's blog, we will introduce you to the five most beautiful islands in Tanzania and interesting oases of relaxation with overnight-accommodation.

 The Serengeti National Park is the „benchmark“ of all things in the wildlife landscape of Tanzania.
 It is a premier safari destination for travellers from all over the world.
 Beyond the vast grassy areas, it is above all a variety of trees that give the scenery a typically African flair.